avesanen/botkill/README.md

     "visualizationUrl:" string,     // e.g. http://botkill.com/{gameId}
-    "rounds": int,                  // How many rounds there will be "currentRound": int,            // What is the current round "timeLeft": int,                // How many seconds bots have time before round ends "map": {
-        "indoor": boolean,          // Indoor contains more walls and rooms, outdoor has more openings "raining": boolean,         // Raing gives -50% to hearing and -20% to sight "rainPropability": float,   // Checked once per 10 seconds.
-Raining might stop with 5% propability.
+    "rounds": int,                  // How many rounds there will be "currentRound": int,            // What is the current round "roundTime": int,               // How many seconds bots have time before round ends "indoor": boolean,              // Indoor contains more walls and rooms, outdoor has more openings "rain": float,                  // 0 - 1, 1 is total flood.
+Reduces hearing.
+0.2 rain is 20% off from hearing.
     "darkness": float               // 0 - 1, 1 is total darkness.
 Reduces sight.
 0.2 darkness is 20% off from sight.
-    }
 }
 ```